jncc/datahub/Datahub.Web/readme.md

     dotnet add package Newtonsoft.Json

-### Environment variables

-Environment variables and secrets are configured using the .env pattern.
-You can make a `.env` file with the appropriate variables.
-See the `.env.example` file for examples.

 ### Elasticsearch

 The Datahub uses Elasticsearch as a backing service.

-See the `README.md` in Datahub.Backend to set up a local dev Elasticsearch.
+See the `README.md` in Datahub.Backend to set up a local dev Elasticsearch and load it with dummy data.

+You can check it's working by browsing to http://locahost:9200/_stats

 You can also connect to the live AWS Elasticsearch Service and use a test index like `test` or `beta`.

 Configure a local .aws profile (not recommended for deployment inside AWS, use instance profiles instead):